Updated: Jun 23, 2021

 Should A Business Get Google Ads?

-Once you know their budget will be enough, then you can start exploring their intent, goals, and landing page.
+Once you know their budget will be enough, you can start exploring their intent, goals, and landing page.
 This would be a great way to get to know both the client and their business needs.